COVID: Can a surgical mask be used more than once?

 How many times can you recycle your mask in this way?

-Can you wash your surgical mask or disinfect it?
+Can you wash your surgical mask?

 Is this method as effective for FFP2/N95 masks?